Security that Holds up Against Turnover

 Running a business with a lot of employees and a lot of secure areas can be tricky.
 We all want to find competent employees that we can keep for a long time but sometimes things come up.
 An employee might have plans to move far away or someone’s performance might be damaging to the company’s success.
-No matter the case, members of personnel will come and go and our security must be prepared for the turnover.
+No matter the case, members of personnel will come and go and our security systems in Toronto must be prepared for the turnover.

 Turnover Affects Security

 What is it about turnover that affects our security?
 Well, if an employee has an access code or has made copies of a door key, they will retain that information after they’re gone.
 Do you really want an employee that’s been let go to have access to rooms full of company information or computers?
 While most people won’t leave a company with a vendetta, it only takes one to cost you tens of thousands in damages.

 So what should we do to keep our facilities secure without changing out the locks every time someone leaves?